LucaFoschini/lucafoschini.github.io/resume.md

 {{ education | markdownify }}

 # Professional Experience

+## University of California, Santa Barbara. - Apr.
+2015 / -
+## Visiting Researcher

+I work on machine learning methods to identify brain conditions from neuroimages.
+My focus it to apply network science and geometric methods to DSI (Diffusion Tensor Imaging).

+## Evidation Health,  Inc. - Jan.
+2015 / -
+## Founder (Head of Data Science)

+I lead the data science team at Evidation Health.
+This entails working on research papers, patents, and developing Evidation Health analytics.
+I built the first iteration of Evidation Health data pipeline, leveraging Spark and Elasticsearch.
+I've worked on machine learning research in collaboration with NYU, and behavioral psychology research in collaboration with UPenn/Wharton and HBS.

 ## The Activity Exchange, Inc. - Oct.
 2012 / -
 ### Founder (Data Science)